 Have you recently been accused of shoplifting in San Jose, California?
 It can be a difficult and stressful experience.
 You may feel overwhelmed and intimidated by the legal process, but there are steps you can take to protect your rights.

 If you’ve been charged with shoplifting in California, it’s important to understand the potential penalties and know how best to defend yourself against these charges.
-For help with a shoplifting charge in San Jose, CA, contact Ahmed & Sukaram, Attorneys at Law to schedule a free consultation.
+For help with a shoplifting charge in San Jose, CA, contact Ahmed & Sukaram, DUI and Criminal Defense Attorneys to schedule a free consultation.
 Contact us at (408) 217-8818.

-How Ahmed & Sukaram, Attorneys at Law Can Help If You’re Arrested for Shoplifting in San Jose
+How Ahmed & Sukaram, DUI and Criminal Defense Attorneys Can Help If You’re Arrested for Shoplifting in San Jose

 While shoplifting may not sound like a serious crime, it still carries penalties that could include jail time – which is why you need a criminal defense lawyer’s help.
 Here are some specific steps our San Jose theft crimes attorneys can take to help you if you were arrested in San Jose, CA:

-Contact Ahmed & Sukaram, Attorneys at Law today to schedule a free consultation if you’re ready to get started.
+Contact Ahmed & Sukaram, DUI and Criminal Defense Attorneys today to schedule a free consultation if you’re ready to get started.

 Overview of Shoplifting in California